Sanjaikee/QRdecomposition/README.md

 ```

 Program to QR decomposition using the Gram-Schmidt method
-Developed by: M.Pavithra
+#Developed by: Sanjai S
-RegisterNumber: 22008686
+#RegisterNumber:23003393
 '''
 import numpy as np
 def QR_Decomposition(A):